 Also known as Jatujak or JJ Market, Chatuchak Weekend Market has more than 15,000 stalls spread over more than 14 hectares.
 It receives over 200,000 visitors every weekend.

 The market is divided into 26 numbered sections selling a variety of goods — antiques, arts, books, ceramics, clothing, home decor, plants, and even food.
 I suggest wearing comfy clothes and shoes.
 Also, prices vary and are not always cheap so it’s best to come with your bargaining skills.

 19. Floating markets

 Thailand is famous for its varied collection of shopping areas.
 This includes a number of floating markets open to both locals and tourists in Thailand.
 Once an integral part of local life, the floating markets of today primarily exist for tourism, with a few catering to mostly locals.

-Some of the famous floating markets in Thailand include the touristy Damnoen Saduak Floating Market, Amphawa Market, Ayutthaya Floating Market, Pattaya Floating Market, Taling Chan, Khlong Lat Mayom, Bang Nam Pheung, and Bang Phli Floating Market.
+Some of the famous floating markets in Thailand include the touristy Damnoen Saduak Floating Market (which can be accessed via this small group Floating and Railway Market tour), Amphawa Market, Ayutthaya Floating Market, Pattaya Floating Market, Taling Chan, Khlong Lat Mayom, Bang Nam Pheung, and Bang Phli Floating Market.

 20. Red light districts

-Bangkok’s red light districts, and the reputation that comes with it, is a part of life in the Thai capital.
+Bangkok’s red light districts, and the reputation that comes with them, are a part of life in the Thai capital.
 It’s a bit of culture that has been around for more than half a century.
 Thailand does not condone sex tourism in any way, but no one can deny that the neon-lit adult bars in some of Bangkok’s districts make for an even more vibrant nightlife.

 Thailand is famous for kathoey or ladyboys, men who identify as women.
 They can either be male-to-female transgenders, or men who exhibit effeminate qualities.